Fan Fic: Ponies Of Olympus

 - Tournament Arc: Atlas Strongest Tournament is this for the series as a whole — the author has even stated in a journal entry that inspiration for this story came from this trope's use in various anime and manga.

 - Training from Hell: Amber Spark's method borders on this.
+Literally, when she and Luna take Scootaloo to Tartaros in order to prepare her to chase after the changelings.

 - One thing Ran Biao and Rarity agree on is that Lao Wu's training qualifies.